-Just like any good seventeenth century English garden, this one has two sides to it – the private and the public.
+Just like any good seventeenth century English garden, this Digital Garden has two sides to it – the private and the public.

 Everything I post here first sprouts in my Roam Research garden.

 Otherwise the rest of this post will be completely bewildering.

 Thanks to the thriving #roamcult community, building and tending my Roam space has become a glorious exercise in knowledge management, experimental workflows, and collective problem solving.

 There is no one way to use Roam.

 Seeing the wide diversity of systems Roamers build is the whole point.
 It's a grand communal experiment.

 This is essentially a COVID-friendly version of MTV Cribs for personal knowledge management nerds.
 Conspicuous consumption in the age of sense-making knowledge work.

 HT Anna Gat for the insightful comparison

 After posting too much on Twitter about the extensive lengths I've gone to Painting Roam with Custom CSS, I got chatting to Rob and ended up doing one of these digital-hipster crib tours.